igankevich/pre-commit-cpp/README.md

 - `normalise-opencl` — remove leading underscores from OpenCL keywords (e.g.
   `kernel` instead of `__kernel`.
 Currently this is pure regular expression substitution.
+- `legal` — add copyright and license notices at the beginning of the file.
+License notice argument can be any text and in this text `{0}` expands to programme name.
+Author names are read from git log and can be aliased.

 ### License